 Birth control pills are medications that help prevent pregnancy.
-They contain synthetic hormones — estrogen and progestin or just progestin.
+They contain synthetic hormones.
+Some pills contain estrogen and progestin, others only progestin.

 Keep reading to learn about the different birth control pill options and their advantages and disadvantages.

-For example, progestin-only pills prevent pregnancy by thickening the cervical mucus, making it difficult for sperm to enter the uterus.
+Progestin-only pills prevent pregnancy by thickening the cervical mucus, making it difficult for sperm to enter the uterus.
 They also thin the endometrium.
-About 40% of females who use progestin-only pills continue to ovulate.
+About 40% of people who use progestin-only pills continue to ovulate.